sepro/LSTrAP/README.md

 Details for each script can be found [here](docs/helper.md)

+## Running LSTrAP on transcriptome data

+To use LSTrAP on a *de novo* assembled transcriptome a little pre-processing is required.
+Instead of the genome a fasta file containing **coding** sequences can be used (remove UTRs).
+Using the helper script fasta_to_gtf.py a gtf file suited for LSTrAP can be generated.

+    python3 fasta_to_gtf.py /path/to/transcript.cds.fasta > output.gtf

 ## Contact

 LSTrAP was developped by [Sebastian Proost](mailto:proost@mpimp-golm.mpg.de) and [Marek Mutwil](mailto:mutwil@mpimp-golm.mpg.de) at the [Max-Planck Institute for Molecular Plant Physiology](http://www.mpimp-golm.mpg.de/2168/en)